bbc/simorgh/src/app/hooks/useClickTrackerHandler/README.md

 - Tracking when an element has been clicked
 - Sending the event to ATI

+`useClickTracker` must be used in combination with [`useViewTracker`](https://github.com/bbc/simorgh/blob/latest/src/app/hooks/useViewTracker/index.jsx) so ATI can calculate the view/click ratio of a component.

 A click event is sent to ATI when a user performs a valid click (as per [clickTypes.js](./clickTypes.js)) on a tracked component.
 Specifically the following are valid clicks:

 - ### General